harshithrs/ImageSteganography/README.md

 # ImageSteganography
 front end of
-image in image encoding and dec and text in image for backend visit https://github.com/stfuyah/Stegano-text-img
+image in image encoding and decoding and text in image for backend visit https://github.com/stfuyah/Stegano-text-img